mariaadelaide/static-seed/README.md

 ## How to run

+Launch a terminal and run a `python -m SimpleHTTPServer` or...

 Make sure [Node.js](https://nodejs.org/en/)/npm is installed `npm -v` or install it with [Homebrew](https://brew.sh), `brew install node`.

-Launch a terminal, run `npm run start`.
+Launch a terminal and run `npm run start`.

 ## Built-in development server (Sass watcher, livereload)